kippesp/turnt/README.md

 - `ARGS: <arguments>`.
 Add arguments to a configured command (see below).
 - `RETURN: <code>`.
 The expected exit status.

+Alternatively, the TOML file can specify the individual command statement parts separately as:

+- `command_dir`: The directory to find the executable
+- `command_exec`: The executable
+- `command_args`: The executable's arguments

 In commands and filenames, you can use certain patterns that get substituted with details about the tests:

 - `{filename}`: The name of the test file (without the directory part).